What is the average lifespan of a modified bitumen roof?

 Saturday, August 25, 2018

-The expected lifespan of a modified bitumen roof, often called a “modified bit” roof, is 10 to 16 years in Florida.
+The expected lifespan of a modified bitumen roof, often called a “modified bit” roof, is 10 to 17 years in Florida, with an average of 15 years.
 The material is used for roofs with a low slope or nearly flat.
 It is a roll roofing that is applied with liquid mastic and has a surface finish of small rock granules similar to a 3-tab shingle roof.
 As the material approaches the end of its lifespan, there is granule loss and cracking of the surface as shown in the photo above.

 The 10 to 16 year average lifespan estimate is based on “average” conditions.
 Many factors contribute to a longer or shorter life of the roof; so a particular modified bit roof’s life can vary—sometimes significantly—from the average.
 Here’s a list of conditions that affect roof longevity: